A Celiac’s Gluten Free Guide to South Korea

 Chaseonchaeg’s cakes and tea offerings.
 Photo by Montana Lopez

-• 부산광역시송정동 십원빵 10元 (Google Maps link); listed as Gyodong Uri Rice Sibwon Bakery on Naver: We heard rumours of a second location for gluten free 10 won bread in Busan, right down the street from the Haeunde Blueline Park – Songjeong Station.
-Unfortunately, our train left at 9:30 a.m. and they didn’t open until 10 but their signs did say 100% rice flour 0% gluten, so we’re listing it for those who have better luck tracking it down than we did!
+• 부산광역시송정동 십원빵 10元 (Google Maps link); listed as Gyodong Uri Rice Sibwon Bakery on Naver, this is a another spot for gluten free 10 won bread.
+It is located down the street from the Haeunde Blueline Park – Songjeong Station.

 • 감천어린왕자빵 Gancheong Little Prince Bakery (Naver link): Sells its own version of 10 won bread.
-They even pulled out the bag of batter so we could translate the ingredients and confirm it was safe.
+They even pulled out the bag of batter so Montana could could translate the ingredients and confirm it was safe.

 gluten free busan south korea - 10 won bread